ionathanch/ionathanch.github.io/_posts/2020-12-28-thulium-failure.md

 **UPDATE**: Even though installing Ubuntu Server on Victor (and even Orion!) and using Sasha with the original computer gave me an Error 1962, it seems that installing an OS (Manjaro KDE, to be precise, but I doubt it matters) on Gerty (or Monty?
 I've already mixed them up) is perfectly fine.
 I suspect that it's because the computer itself is old, and those two disks are older than Victor and Orion, and there was some sort of incompatability that revealed itself as an Error 1962.
 With Sasha, the error was likely genuine: it's a failing disk, after all.
 So I'm going to continue using Gerty and Monty both in that computer as a desktop for now.
 Manjaro KDE really is nice.

-### Step 4: Backing up Photos

-Because I had to erase Orion, I backed up my backup of my photos to my laptop first.
-Now that everything with the server's set up, I decided not to back up my photos on it after all.
-It's a lot easier to copy photos from my phone to my laptop through a GUI, and I don't want to be doing this kind of thing exclusively through a terminal.
-This means that I'll only have a single duplicate copy of my photos rather than a triplicate, but like I said, they're not all that important, and I'm not going to be rooting around my photos directory in my terminal anyway, reducing the chances that I'm going to accidentally `rm -rf` everything.
-In fact, to even further prevent the threat of me being me in the wrong place, I'm going to back up my photos on the *Windows* boot of my laptop rather than the Linux boot.
-I rarely use it nowadays anyway, and the space I'd allocated for it might as well be put to use this way.

 ## Postmortem

 Days spent: 3 😩